Ask the Experts

 BLT Circuit Services Ltd

-Greg York has twenty two years of service in Electronics industry.
-York has installed over 350 Lead Free Lines in Europe with Solder and flux systems as well as Technical Support on SMT lines and trouble shooting.
+Greg York has over thirty two years of service in Electronics industry.
+York has installed over 600 Lead Free Lines in Europe with Solder and flux systems as well as Technical Support on SMT lines and trouble shooting.

-are some issues that make checking viscosity less useful than it might be:
+Thereare some issues that make checking viscosity less useful than it might be:

 - Differences in the equipment used (manufacturers usually usemore sophisticated equipment than end users have available)

 - Differences in test methods (even with the same equipment, minordifferences in test protocol can create significant differences in results)

 - Viscosity changes during shelf life